 As of December 31, 2014, eight of our hotels were on land subject to ground leases.
 Accordingly, we only own a long-term leasehold or similar interest in those eight hotels.
 If we are found to be in breach of a ground lease, we could lose the right to use the hotel.
 In addition, unless we can purchase a fee interest in the underlying land and improvements or extend the terms of these leases before their expiration, as to which no assurance can be given, we will lose our right to operate these properties and our interest in the improvements upon expiration of the leases.
-Our ability to exercise any extension options relating to our ground leases is subject to the condition that we are not in default under the terms of the ground lease at the time that we exercise such options, and we can provide no assurances that we will be able to exercise any available options at such time.
-Furthermore, we can provide no assurances that we will be able to renew any ground lease upon its expiration.
+Our ability to exercise any extension options relating to our ground leases is subject to the condition that we are not in default under the terms of the ground lease at the time that we exercise such options, and we can provide no assurances that we will be able to renew any ground lease upon its expiration.
 If we were to lose the right to use a hotel due to a breach or non-renewal of the ground lease, we would be unable to derive income from such hotel and would be required to purchase an interest in another hotel to attempt to replace that income, which could materially and adversely affect us.